pmem/pmdk/doc/libpmem2/pmem2_badblock_clear.3.md

 # RETURN VALUE #

-The **pmem2_badblock_clear**() function clears the given *\*bb* bad block and returns 0 on success or it returns a negative error code on failure.
+The **pmem2_badblock_clear**() function clears the given *\*bb* bad block and returns 0 on success or a negative error code on failure.

 # ERRORS #